Springfield, Missouri: Culture

 Like many cities across the nation, Springfield has seen a resurgence in its downtown area.
 Many of the older buildings have been, and are continuing to be, renovated into mixed-use buildings such as lofts, office space, restaurants, coffee shops, bars, boutiques, and music venues.
-The Downtown Springfield Community Improvement District (CID) has historic theaters that have been restored to their original state, including the Gillioz Theatre and the Landers Theatre.
+The Downtown Springfield Community Improvement District (CID) has historic theaters that have been restored to their original state, including the Fox Theatre, the Gillioz Theatre and the Landers Theatre.

-In 2001, Phase I of Jordan Valley Park opened along with the Mediacom Ice Park.
+In 2001, Phase I of Jordan Valley Park opened along with the Jordan Valley Ice Park.
+2001 also saw the opening of The Creamery Arts Center, a city-owned building inside Jordan Valley Park.
 Phase II of Jordan Valley Park was completed in 2012.
-2001 also saw the opening of The Creamery Arts Center, a city-owned building inside Jordan Valley Park.
-It is home to the Springfield Regional Arts Council, Springfield Regional Opera, Springfield Ballet, and the Springfield Symphony Orchestra and provides office and meeting space for other arts organizations which serve the community.
+It provides office and meeting space for arts organizations which serve the community.
 The center has been renovated to include two art galleries with monthly exhibitions, an Arts Library, rehearsal studios, and classrooms offering art workshops and hands-on activities.
 The facilities also include an outdoor classroom.

 A March 2009 New York Times article described the history and ascendancy of cashew chicken in Springfield, where local variations of the popular Chinese dish are ubiquitous.

 Cultural organizations

-The Springfield Opera has operated in the city for nearly 40 years.
+The Ozarks Lyric Opera (formerly the Springfield Regional Opera) has operated in the city for nearly 40 years.
 In its history, the opera has performed various well known shows, such as The Barber of Seville, La bohème and Carmen.

 The Springfield Ballet was founded in 1978 as a not-for-profit to bring ballet to the region.
 The first performance was held at the Springfield Art Museum in November 1976, and the first public performance in March 1977.
 The ballet currently performs at the Landers Theatre in downtown Springfield, and has performed with the Springfield Symphony for holiday programs.

 The Springfield Little Theatre was founded in 1934 and purchased the Landers Theatre in 1970 for its permanent performance venue.
 The theatre is the oldest civic theatre in Missouri and one of the oldest in the Midwest, attended by 60,000 people yearly.
-Its venue, the Landers, has been the setting for performances by actors such as Kathleen Turner, Tess Harper, and Lucas Grabeel.
+The venue has been the setting for performances by actors such as Kathleen Turner, Tess Harper, and Lucas Grabeel.

 The Springfield Symphony was founded in 1935 and is one of the oldest arts organizations in the city.
 The symphony was one of the founding members of the American Symphony Orchestra League, now known as the League of American Orchestras, the largest international body for symphonies and orchestras.
-The symphony performs monthly at Juanita K. Hammons Hall.
+The symphony performs monthly at Juanita K. Hammons Hall on the Missouri State University campus.